 “The first $50,000 comes from founders, friends, and family.
 Until you put up your resources, don’t expect others to.
 This early money is for setting up the venture and starting to work on customer discovery,” Venture capitalists said.

 The early funding also gives you time to know more about your company and understand your business better, apart from giving you a skeletal picture of which of your ideas may not be easy to implement.
 According to Sean Wise, the first round can be around $50,000.

 The second round of funding is usually where you look outside and are ready to bring investors like venture capitalists, angel investors or accelerators.

-Round three of funding should be customer acquisitions and market fit, experts said.
+Experts said that round three of funding should be customer acquisitions and market fit.

 “The next $500,000 is all about finding product/market fit and is also funded by angel investors, accelerators and seed VCs.
 At this point, you should be looking for low-cost channels to acquire customers while simultaneously looking to increase the lifetime value that each customer generates.
 Until you have found this, you are not ready to scale.
 Recently, the benchmark of three has been established–meaning you should not scale until the lifetime value generated by a new user far exceeds the cost of adding a new customer,” According to venture capitalist Sean Wise.

 The fourth round is usually where the company scales up and seeks our money because it knows investors are flocking.
 It is also when you have proven that you can acquire customers for a small amount while generating large amounts of revenue in the future.

 Companies should only approach venture capitalists for a fourth-round if they are very confident about customer acquisition and revenue growth.